Venezuela's Chavez remembered with pomp and protests

 "Maduro's had it tough.
 He has to find his own path, his own ideas, his own speech.
 He's not Chavez.
 The commander is gone; we can't mourn him permanently.
 There's so much work to do, errors to correct," said Marisol Aponte, a diehard "Chavista" and community activist from a poor zone of west Caracas.

+She urged Maduro to purge his cabinet and modernize Chavez-era social programs.

+Some of Chavez's highest-profile friends, including the leaders of Bolivia, Suriname, Nicaragua and Guyana, were in Caracas.
+"It's our duty to defend elected presidents ...
+We do not accept coup attempts," Bolivia's President Evo Morales said, standing next to Maduro at the presidential palace.

-(Additional reporting by Deisy Buitrago and Esteban Israel in Caracas; Javier Farias in San Cristobal; Nelson Acosta in Havana; Editing by Kieran Murray, James Dalgleish, Cynthia Osterman and Lisa Shumaker)
+(Additional reporting by Deisy Buitrago and Esteban Israel in Caracas; Javier Farias in San Cristobal; Nelson Acosta in Havana; Editing by Kieran Murray, James Dalgleish and Cynthia Osterman)